 I don’t know about you, but I’m getting hungry just looking at the pictures!
 Make this and you won’t ever go back to ordinary potato salad again.

 We ain’t a one trick rabbit here at Foodal.
-For another variation, be sure to try Nina’s German Potato Salad.
-I doubt it’s as good but it’s sure to be better than your ordinary mayonnaise-soaked affair (or fare?
+For another variation, be sure to grab a bite of our oil and vinegar recipe, or try Nina’s German Potato Salad.
+They’ll sure to be better than your ordinary mayonnaise-soaked affair (or fare?
 Is this a pun?).

 If you’re hankering for another spud-forward recipe with and Italian twist, take time to make our potato gnocchi recipe at home.